JLLormeau/magic_lookup_reconnect2023/README.md

 3) Calculate the SLO

-- Objectif : 99% of payment delay < 6m on default period
+- Objectif : 99% of payment delay < 6 min on default period

 3) Create the workflow